OctopusDeploy/blog/blog/2019-11/bootstrap-dotnet-core-dev-on-linux/index.md

 Earlier this year, I decided to make the switch to Linux for my day to day working environment, and I haven’t regretted it.
 Unix-like operating systems have always been something I prefer, but I have never been able to settle on it at work for development as a .NET developer.

-I’ll discuss some of the options for a .NET developer on Linux and show you how I got my stack together with some scripts I use regularly.
+I’ll discuss some of the options for .NET developers on Linux and show you how I got my stack together with some scripts I use regularly.

 ## Using containers to manage development time database & logging servers